 Pipelines¶

-DataKit leverages the powerful capabilities of Pipelines, allowing users to write and debug Pipeline scripts directly on the workspace page, thereby achieving more granular structured processing of data.
-This processing not only enhances data manageability but also supports standardized operations on common data through the rich function library provided by Pipeline, such as parsing time strings and supplementing geographic information of IP addresses.
+DataKit leverages the powerful capabilities of Pipelines, allowing users to write and debug Pipeline scripts directly on the workspace page, enabling more granular structured processing of data.
+This processing not only enhances data manageability but also supports standardization operations on common data through the rich function library provided by Pipeline, such as parsing time strings and complementing geographic information of IP addresses.

-- It has a rich function library that supports standardized operations on various common data types;
+- It has a rich function library that supports standardization operations on various common data types.

 - Users can write and debug Pipeline scripts directly on the workspace page, making script creation and batch activation more convenient.